This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this single serving shrimp tacos recipe, check out our Leftover Ingredients Recipe Finder.

-- Shrimp: Use medium or large shrimp, fresh or frozen.
-Frozen shrimp are great to keep on hand for quick meals.
-Extra shrimp?
-Use them in single serving shrimp and grits, shrimp fried rice for one, or single serving shrimp fettuccine.
+- Shrimp: Medium or large shrimp, fresh or frozen.
+Frozen shrimp are great for quick meals.
+Extra shrimp can be used in single serving cioppino, shrimp fried rice for one, or single serving shrimp fettuccine.

-- Seasonings: Use our homemade small batch creole seasoning or a store brand.
+- Seasonings: Use our homemade small batch creole seasoning or a store-bought version.

 For the Avocado Sauce

 - Avocado: 1 small avocado or 1/2 of a medium one.
-Leftovers are great on a single breakfast sandwich or on chicken enchiladas for one.
+Leftovers can be added to a single breakfast sandwich or chicken enchiladas for one.

 - Yogurt: Use plain low-fat yogurt, Greek yogurt, or sour cream.